sbtourist/Journal.IO/README.md

-# Journal.IO 1.2
+# Journal.IO 1.3

-Journal.IO is a zero-dependency, fast and easy-to-use journal storage implementation based on append-only rotating logs and checksummed variable-length records, supporting concurrent reads and writes, dynamic batching, tunable durability and data compaction.
+Journal.IO is a lightweight, fast and easy-to-use journal storage implementation based on append-only rotating logs and checksummed variable-length records, supporting concurrent reads and writes, dynamic batching, tunable durability and data compaction.

 Journal.IO has been forked from the [HawtJournal](https://github.com/fusesource/hawtjournal) project,